nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_06_Debut-game.md

 >  - #### Classes help keep things tidy by grouping related data and functions together.

 > #### This makes it easier to manage and understand.

+#### 🟤 Structure:

+We’ll create specific classes for different game elements like the player, enemies, and other objects.